Discrete Manufacturing ERP – What is it?

 The traceability feature keeps track of inventory starting at vendors and suppliers, throughout manufacturing operations, and finally on to the consumers.
 The use of lot and serial numbers in traceability eliminates human errors to improve accuracy further with automation.
 Tracking components and final products every step of the way is critical during a recall to swiftly detect the problem and remedy it.

-Financial management is sometimes offered within discrete manufacturing ERP systems, but it is not a core feature.
+Financial management is sometimes offered within ERP systems for discrete manufacturing, but it is not a core feature.
 Separate financial management systems, like QuickBooks, are created to handle finances and are often better suited than the financial features included in some ERP systems.
 The one thing to remember when looking for a financial management system is to make sure it works with the manufacturing system.
 Preferably both systems work together with bi-directional data sharing and updating.

 Discrete Manufacturing ERP – Finding the perfect one

 When looking for a manufacturing system, businesses can avoid long disruptions and hefty prices by steering clear of ERPs designed for large scale companies.
-Simple, yet powerful, Acctivate, which works with QuickBooks, is ideal for businesses who need discrete manufacturing ERP for a fraction of the price.
+Simple, yet powerful, Acctivate, which works with QuickBooks, is ideal for businesses who need an ERP for a fraction of the price.

 Acctivate includes assemblies, kitting, BOM, barcoding, traceability, and many more features to streamline and maximize manufacturing operations.
 Acctivate’s intuitive design is easy to learn and use, while also robust, and Acctivate grows along with your business to continue boosting production long term.